 How to Become a Pediatric Doctor: Education and Career Roadmap

 Learn how to become a pediatric doctor.
-Research the education and career requirements, licensing and certification information, and experience required for starting a career in pediatrics.
+Research education and career requirements, licensing and certification information, and experience required for starting a career in pediatrics.

 Do I Want to Be a Pediatric Doctor?

 Pediatricians specialize in treating ailments and illnesses of children.
 They treat illnesses such as strep throat, pink eye, colds, and chicken pox.
 In addition, pediatricians help healthy children stay well; this can include administering immunizations, evaluating patients' growth and weight, and providing guidance for social, mental, and emotional health.
-Pediatricians may work for clinics, hospitals, or in private practice.
+Pediatricians might work for clinics, hospitals, or in private practice.

 |Degree Level||Doctor of Medicine (MD) required, as well as completion of a residency program*|